welissonArley/Packages.MAUI/src/MauiTabs/readme.md

 - **UnderlinedTabView:** Tabs without background but with a small line on the selected tab.
 - **SymmetricTabView:** This style will generate a component that seamlessly adapts to the entire page, ensuring uniform tab sizes.

-Now, you can use the tabs component doing that:
+Now, you can use the tabs component like this example:

 ```xaml
 <tabs:RoundedTabView>